 To learn more about the steelmaking process, read the accompanying Steelmaking 101 information or click here and watch the video “Forging ahead: exploring the steelmaking process.”

 And stay tuned.
 The area’s steel heritage may someday be preserved in a museum located in the heart of Indiana Dunes.

 At mills like ArcelorMittal in Burns Harbor, iron ore pellets from mining operations are brought in by freighter or rail along with coal, which is baked to turn it into coke.

 The iron ore, coke, and limestone are joined in a 4,000-degree Fahrenheit blast furnace, with slag rising to the top (and being taken away for use in paving and concrete) and the molten iron (the usable product) sinking to the bottom and being transferred to huge ladles.
 Sulfur is inserted to draw out more slag, which is scraped off.

-The molten iron is poured over scrap metal, then pure oxygen is blow in in the basic oxygen furnace.
+The molten iron is poured over scrap metal, then pure oxygen is blown into the basic oxygen furnace.
 The resulting product is steel.
 Of course, scrap metal can be directly melted into new steel in an electric arc furnace.

-The molten steel goes into casting to be made into slab or billets.
+The molten steel goes into casting to be made into slabs or billets.
 The slabs and billets go to primary forming, where they become coils, rods, and cables.
-The products then move onto finishing to be further transformed to meet the needs of the end-user, to remove blemishes and to be coated.
+The products then move onto finishing to be further transformed to meet the needs of the end-user, to remove blemishes, and to be coated.